xavibenjamin/brightpixels.blog/_posts/2015-08-05-what-the-ad-blocker-debate-reveals.md

 ---
-title: "‘What The Ad Blocker Debate Reveals’"
+title: What The Ad Blocker Debate Reveals
 date: 2015-08-05 10:10:23 -05:00
-layout: post
-custom_type: link
 link_url: http://www.mondaynote.com/2015/08/03/what-the-ad-blocker-debate-reveals/
 excerpt: We feel cheated and rightly so.
 As users, we understand that we’re not really entitled to free browsing
+categories:
+- Tech
 ---

 Jean-Louis Gassée on the *Monday Note*: